dayo4/hg-validator/README.md

 			string: true,
 			max: 200	// The min/max rules work for both strings (returns characters length), and numbers (returns digit size).
 		},
-		messages: { //Add some custom validation messages if necessary.
+		messages: { //Optional.
+Add some custom validation messages if necessary.
 			max: 'Title should not be more than 200 characters' }
 	},